gurpreet-singh-5000/CS522_InternationalRelations/README.md

 'CS522_InternationalRelations.ipynb' is the Notebook which contains the related code.
 The various features of the data can be analyzed by running individual cells.<br>
 'COW country codes.csv' (country codes), 'alliance_v4.1_by_dyad_yearly.csv' (alliance data) and 'dyadic_mid_4.02.csv' (disputes data) contain the datasets.<br>
 Some sample images are attached to show the output of different cells of the notebook.<br>

+## Instructions to run Analysing Changes in World Dynamics:

+Initially, run the following command to get the graph and visualized pictures saved.

+    python3 initial_analysis.py
+Then, run the following commands for running the different analysis cases:

+    python3 analysis1.py

+    python3 analysis2.py

+    python3 analysis3.py